daos-stack/daos/README.md

 - NVML library (https://github.com/pmem/nvml.git) for thread-local persistent memory transaction

 Can execute "scons" in top DAOS source directory to build it when all the dependent modules installed.

+## Contacts

+For more information on DAOS, please post to our [Google group](https://groups.google.com/forum/#!forum/daos-users).